artsandmetaphysics/goodlifeodyssey/_documents/ancient-greece.md

 - 335 Aristotle founds the Lyceum at Athens
 - 334 Alexander begins campaign against Persia
 - 331 Alexander takes Egypt and founds Alexandria
-- 326 Alexander's army mutinies at the Hyphasis River in India, and they head back to Babylon
+- 326 Alexander’s army mutinies at the Hyphasis River in India, and they head back to Babylon
 - 323 Alexander dies in Babylon

 ## Hellenistic Age

-- 310 murder of Alexander's son
+- 310 murder of Alexander’s son
 - 310 Zeno founds Stoic school in Athens
 - 307 Epicurus founds his school in Athens
-- 306–304 Alexander's former commanders split up the empire
+- 306–304 Alexander’s former commanders split up the empire
 - 304–30 Ptolemys in Egypt